flauted/skin-lesion/README.md

 Q: What's the ISIC data's license?

-A: It's Creative COmmons license.
+A: It's Creative Commons license.
 It is not licensed with (nor included with) this software.